 National Monuments and Public Lands at Risk

-Monuments and Wildways at Risk
+Targeted Monuments and Wildways

-In the West, several of our partner organizations in the Western Wildway Network worked tirelessly to designate Bears Ears and Grand Staircase-Escalante national monuments.
-Both monuments provide critical room to roam for mountain lions and cougars.
-Secretary Zinke recommends eliminating vast portions and allowing mining, logging and drilling in both monuments.
+Meanwhile, several of our partner organizations in the Western Wildway Network worked tirelessly to designate Bears Ears and Grand Staircase-Escalante national monuments—both of which provide room to roam for cougars and other wide-ranging wildlife.
+Such animals need connected, protected wildlands to move safely from habitat to habitat.
+Secretary Zinke recommended eliminating vast portions of these monuments, and allowing mining, logging, and drilling within their boundaries.

-In the Sky Islands region of northern Mexico and the southwestern U.S., we’re working with conservation partners on both sides of the U.S.-Mexico border to oppose further construction of the wall and identify potential sites for wildlife crossings, so that jaguars, ocelots, and Mexican wolves can move freely across the border.
+In the Sky Islands region of northern Mexico and the southwestern U.S., we’re working with conservation partners on both sides of the U.S.-Mexico border to oppose further construction of the wall and to identify potential sites for wildlife crossings so that jaguars, ocelots, and Mexican wolves can move freely across the border.

 How You Can Help on Giving Tuesday

 Join us on Giving Tuesday to raise your voice for the critical wild places that provide spiritual, cultural, and conservation value to our world.
-On November 28, return to our giving portal to make your contribution.
+On November 28, return to our giving page to make your contribution.

 Your support is incredibly important to us and to wild creatures and places; we promise to put it to good use.
 In 2015, 73 cents of every dollar donated to Wildlands Network directly supported our conservation work.
 Your Giving Tuesday contributions will support our on-the-ground campaigns and programs, including our Red Wolf, Wild Cats, and Borderlands campaigns, and our Eastern and Western Wildways.